Low taxes are good, but a basic income is better, at least in Alaska.

 In 1984, a survey of Alaskans found 71% would prefer to end the dividend if it meant raising taxes.
 By 2017, that ratio had nearly reversed with only 36% of residents agreeing with that position.
 “Alaskans have become committed to the notion of dividends so much so that they are willing to pay taxes to preserve the Permenant Fund Dividend (PFD) system,” the survey states.
 The study found no major differences in views from respondents’ political views or income levels.

 People said they use their payments mostly for essentials and savings: 72% of Alaskans reported saving for emergencies, retirement or education, or spending it to pay off bills, heating, appliances, and car repairs, while about 20% spend it on “extras” such as travel and vacation.
-That pattern is in line with other studies (although a more in-depth study would be needed to confirm the survey responses).“Stop giving things away to rich corporations or start renting them to the highest bidder and start redistributing them to the people.”
+That pattern is in line with other studies (although a more in-depth study would be needed to confirm the survey responses).

 The key to the program’s popularity appears to rest with the fact that it covers everyone, rich and poor.
 Ninety percent of voters prefer that the money goes to all full-time residents of Alaska.
 Values of “fairness, equality and help for struggling families” were seen as the sources of deepest support for the Fund.
 While the wealthy may not see a big boost to their bottom line, 50% of those in more difficult economic straits said the PFD made a major difference in their lives and 79% of respondents said it is is an important source of income for people in their community.